zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_find_fix_validate.md

 ![](media/07dcb138dcb6773ee6b560681a62ec5f.jpg)

-17. Click on the SQL Monitoring Tab
+10.  **Click** on the SQL Monitoring Tab

 ![](media/6e47bf2703c3c1e4adffd39d2202045f.jpg)

-You can see all the executed SQL during that time along with different attributes like ‘user’,’Start’,’Ended’ etc. The test next to the \@ sign indicates the name of the PDB.
-Click on any SQL of your choice (e.g.
+11. You can see all the executed SQL during that time along with different attributes like ‘user’,’Start’,’Ended’ etc. The test next to the \@ sign indicates the name of the PDB. **Click** on any SQL of your choice (e.g.
 6kd5jj7kr8swv)

 ![](media/533523dca8453a0ce246ac933fdb639c.jpg)

-It will navigate you to show the details of this particular query.
+12. It will navigate you to show the details of this particular query.
 You can see the plan, parallelism and activity of the query.
 “Plan Statistics” tab is selected by default.
 You can see the plan of this query in graphical mode.
 In some cases, the Monitored SQL may have aged out and no rows are displayed, in this case try using the time-picker and pick last 24 hrs. time period to identify the historical SQL that was monitored.
-This is an issue being investigated.

-18. Select “Parallel” tab.
+13. **Select** “Parallel” tab.
 This will give details about parallel coordinator and parallel slaves.

-19. Click on the SQL Text tab.
+14. **Click** on the SQL Text tab.
 You can see the query text which got executed.

-20. Click on the activity tab to understand about the activity breakdown for this SQL
+15. **Click** on the activity tab to understand about the activity breakdown for this SQL

-21. Click on “Save” button on top right corner of the page.
-This will help you to save this monitored execution in “.html” format, which you can use it to share or to diagnose the things offline.
+16. **Click** on “Save” button on top right corner of the page.
+This will help you to save this monitored execution in “.html” format, which you can use it to share or to diagnose offline.

 <br>**Lab Activity 2: Real-Time Database Operations Monitorings**